Showing posts with label semantic model. Show all posts

 On Intension and Intention in Theological Discourse

-In theologia, intensio designat participationem sermonis in veritate quam significat; intentio autem exprimit motum Spiritus quo sermo et cognoscens ordinantur ad Deum.
-Utraque, intensio et intentio, constituunt duplicem structuram loquelae theologicae: formam significationis et actum directionis.
+Utrum in theologia intensio designet participationem sermonis in veritate quam significat, intentio vero exprimat motum Spiritus quo sermo et cognoscens ordinantur ad Deum; atque utrum hae duae, intensio et intentio, constituant duplicem structuram loquelae theologicae—formam significationis et actum directionis.

-In theology, intension designates the participation of speech in the truth it signifies, while intention expresses the motion of the Spirit by which speech and knower are directed toward God.
-Together, intension and intention constitute the dual structure of theological discourse: the form of meaning and the act of orientation.
+Whether in theology intension designates the participation of speech in the truth it signifies, while intention expresses the motion of the Spirit by which both speech and the knower are directed toward God; and whether these two—intension and intention—together constitute the dual structure of theological discourse: the form of meaning and the act of orientation.

 Thesis